luna-re/unity-graphview-port-connections-changed-callback/README.md

 }
 ```

-## Why?

-The existing process of getting connection changes is overriding `GraphView.OnGraphViewChanged` to grab pending operations on the `GraphView`.
-Then, `GraphViewChange.edgesToCreate` is referenced to handle created edges, and `GraphViewChange.elementsToRemove` is filtered for elements of type `Edge` before being referenced to handle removed edges.

-If the aim is to create a handler for connection changes, this is method is long-winded and breaks up logic in an unintuitive way.
+## Why use this method?

-These extension methods streamline this logic by allowing connection changes to be handled by nodes or ports, rather than by the GraphView.
-This approach helps modularity and clear organization of code.
+These extension methods allow port connections to be handled by the port itself or by their containing nodes, rather than by the graph view.
+This streamlines the logic for creating connection handlers depending on the use case, and helps modularity and clear code organization.

-## How?
+The existing `Port` API is lacking a way to hook events to port connections, and developers are expected to do this in the `GraphView`.
+Depending on the use case, this can be long-winded and split up logic in an unintuitive way.
+Ports actually already have `OnConnect` and `OnDisconnect` events, but are not publically accessible due to being marked `internal`.

-[Unity's experimental GraphView package was originally built for Unity's Shader Graph and Visual Effect Graph](https://forum.unity.com/threads/graph-port-api-onconnect-disconnect-are-internal.1315425/#post-8321505).
-As a consequence, the public API is tailored to what was needed for these packages.
-Many useful parts of the API are marked `internal` and therefore inaccessible.
+Due to the GraphView package being [originally built for Unity's Shader Graph and Visual Effect Graph](https://forum.unity.com/threads/graph-port-api-onconnect-disconnect-are-internal.1315425/#post-8321505), the publically accessible API is tailored to what was needed for these packages.
+As a result, many useful parts of the API are marked `internal` and therefore inaccessible.

-This includes the internal `OnConnect` and `OnDisconnect` events on `GraphView.Port`

 Thanks to this [workaround by adamgit](https://github.com/adamgit/PublishersFork/blob/main/EngineForks/WorkaroundUnityInternal.cs), we can expose internal engine functionality and hook callbacks to these internal events.

+## Preexisting method (Without using this repo)

+This section is for those who simply wish to create a port connection handler using the pre-existing GraphView API and have no interest in using the code in this repo:

+1. In your custom graph view class inheriting from `GraphView`, override `OnGraphViewChanged`.
+This will give access to pending operations on the graph view.
+2. Use `GraphViewChange.edgesToCreate` to reference newly created edges
+3. Use `GraphViewChange.elementsToRemove` to get all `GraphElements` about to be removed, then filter them by type `Edge` to get all edges about to be deleted.
+4. Write your custom logic